arduino/docs-content/content/arduino-cloud/11.application-notes/cloud-environmental-data/cloud-environmental-data.md

 ## Creating the program

 Now, the final thing needed is the actual program that will run on the MKR 1010 board.
-We can edit the program directly in the Arduino IoT Cloud, by clicking on the **"Sketch"** tab.
+We can edit the program directly in the Arduino Cloud, by clicking on the **"Sketch"** tab.
 This will open up the built-in editor, where we can write the program directly.

 ![The sketch tab.](assets/IoT_ENV_IMG06.png)